 A Purchase Order can be automatically created from a Material Request or

 - Select the Supplier, required by date.

-- In the items table, select the item by code, you can change the required by date.
+- In the items table, select the item by code, you can change the required by date for each item.

 - Set the quantity and the price will be fetched automatically if set in the Item master.

 - Set taxes.